ocaml-multicore/icfp-2023-eio-tutorial/doc/multicore.md

 we can set `packages_cache` to a lazy value that will compute it atomically.

 We could fix that by adding a mutex around this code.
+In this case we could use a plain `Stdlib.Mutex`, since we won't be switching fibers between checking the cache and putting the lazy value in it, but it's safest to use `Eio.Mutex` anyway, which handles that (by having the fiber wait for the lock, rather than raising an exception).

 ## Using a worker pool for solves